TheRealVSSVSSN/SunnyRP/Example_Frameworks/FiveM-FSN-Framework/fsn_bank/docs.md

 **Role:** Persists balance changes and executes inter‑player transfers.

 **Key Responsibilities:**
-- `fsn_bank:database:update` receives `charid`, `wallet`, and `bank`, updating `fsn_characters` table columns individually when values are provided.
+- `fsn_bank:database:update` receives `charid`, `wallet`, and `bank`; passing `false` for a field skips that column and the server updates each column separately.
 - `fsn_bank:transfer` verifies the recipient player is online, then triggers `fsn_bank:change:bankAdd` for the receiver and `fsn_bank:change:bankMinus` for the sender.
 If the recipient is missing, the source gets a notification.

 **Security/Permission Notes:**
-- Amounts and balance sufficiency are not validated server side.
+- Amounts, sign, and balance sufficiency are not validated server side.
 - Transfers do not persist automatically; another system must call `fsn_bank:database:update`.

 **DB Usage & Performance:**